miklevin/MikeLev.in/_posts/2024-10-04-fasthtml-framework-opinions.md

 endpoint and enters us into a `get()` function.
 You can see that a function named **get** is repeated 2 times.
 Now in normal Python, that's a no-no. But apparently this router decoration technique makes it somehow work.

+## HTMX Method Implications for Toggle and Delete Actions Defined

 The thing to notice is that the HTMX method implied in the calling function parameter seems like it has to match the name of the function.
 So if it's an